 How Does the Curriculum Work?

-Literacy Starters Curriculum lessons include several step-by-step lessons tie to each of the 15 Literacy Starters books.
+The Literacy Starters Curriculum features several step-by-step lessons that tie to 15 Literacy Starters books.
 Teachers deliver effective reading strategies through a repeatable model.
 Each lesson follows the following process:

 • Activate Background Knowledge

 • Explicitly make the link between Anchor Activity and Purpose for Reading

 • Read and/or listen to the story read aloud as a group

 The explicit lesson plans minimize lesson planning time to about 10 minutes.

 - Educators who believe all students deserve to be taught to read

 - Teachers who work with students with complex instructional needs in grades 4-12

 - Can identify most letters most of the time

 - Are engaged and interested when books are read to them